 Cards like Garen and Tiana Crownguard give the combination access to the “Ready” mechanic which allows them to have an explosive string of turns when they finally are able to establish a board.

 If played on curve, Garen will level up effect will trigger the same turn you can play Tryndamere.

 This is around the time that you will be slapping down huge threat after huge threat letting you threaten combat with large units every round to quickly end the game.

 With the high number of protective cards at this combination’s disposal, you can use risky and high payoff cards like Fiora with more confidence that they can survive.
 This is especially exemplified when you realize how well Shen works with her.

 The turn after Fiora is played, Shen can be a continual source of protection for Fiora granting her Barrier every time she attacks while Fiora Challenges the correct unit to keep Shen safe from taking hits.

 If your opponent doesn’t have the right answers, you’re 4 unit kills away from winning through Fiora’s Level Up ability.

 If you’re a fan of League of Legends lore, you’ll know that it’s sort of cruel to make Lucian work with Shadow Isles.
 That being said, this unlikely pairing of factions has great synergy.

 This combination uses Shadow Isle’s ability to generate disposable Ephemeral units to trigger effects from both regions that happen when an allied unit dies.
 Ephemeral units automatically die at the end of a round.

 Lucian and Kalista work well together because they both trigger off the same condition which allows you to create a deck that focuses heavily on that effect.
-Also, round 2 Lucian curves perfectly into round 3 Kalista which she can immediately bond to.
+Also, round 2 Lucian curves perfectly into round 3 Kalista.

 Be sure to check out our Legends of Runeterra site and subscribe to our email list to keep up with all the latest LoR content.